What Is Liver Function Test?

 A liver function test is often given in the following situations:

-- if you already have a liver disease, to monitor the disease and how well a particular treatment is working
+if you already have liver disease, monitor the disease and how well a particular treatment is working

 Many tests can be performed on the liver, but most of them don’t measure the overall function of the liver.
 Commonly used tests to check liver function are the alanine transaminase (ALT), aspartate aminotransferase (AST), alkaline phosphatase (ALP), albumin, and bilirubin tests.
 The ALT and AST tests measure enzymes that your liver releases in response to damage or disease.
 The albumin and bilirubin tests measure how well the liver creates albumin, a protein, and how well it disposes of bilirubin, a waste product of the blood.

 Having abnormal results on any of the liver function tests doesn’t necessarily mean you have liver disease or damage.
 Talk to your doctor about the results of your liver function test.

 What are the most common liver function tests?

 Liver function tests are used to measure specific enzymes and proteins in your blood.
 Depending on the test, either higher- or lower-than-normal levels of these enzymes or proteins can indicate a problem with your liver.

 Alanine transaminase (ALT) is used by your body to metabolize protein.
 If the liver is damaged or not functioning properly, ALT is released into the blood.
 This causes ALT levels to increase.
 A high result on this test can be a sign of liver damage.
 The normal range for ALT is 7–55 units per liter (U/L), according to the Mayo Clinic.
 Low ALT is not indicative of any health issues.